What Does Good Data Look Like? | Butterfly Data

 Standardise null representations

-Establish an organisation-wide standard for empty or unknown values — differentiating between numeric and text fields — so missing data is always obvious and consistent.
+Agree an organisation-wide standard for empty values — differentiating numeric and text fields — so missing data is always obvious.

 5